 While recruitment processes and eligibility criteria are broadly similar for entry as a police constable, each police force in England and Wales sets its own recruitment process and selection policy, and entry requirements can vary from force to force.
 You are advised to check your eligibility against the information on the website of the force that you are interested in applying to.
 More detailed eligibility criteria are available on the Police Recruitment website, and the websites of individual police forces.

-Our course is designed to develop your understanding of current issues and debates in policing, and help you apply theory to different scenarios in the role of a police constable.
-This will be reflected in the range of assessment methods, including essays, portfolios, problem-solving activities, case studies, blogs, policy documents, presentations, and a major research project.
+Your studies will involve various methods designed to develop your understanding of current issues and debates within policing, and help you apply theory to different scenarios in the role of a Police Constable.
+This will also be reflected in the range of assessment methods, including essays, portfolios, problem-solving activities, case studies, blogs, policy documents, presentations, and a major research project.

 You will also be encouraged to reflect on your evaluative work through group discussions, peer review, reflective writing and self-evaluation, further developing your critical and analytical skills.